qmlbook/qmlbook/docs/fluid/fluid.rst

 .. figure:: assets/sequentialanimation_sequence.png

-Grouped animation can also be nested, for example a sequential animation can have two parallel animations as child animations, and so on.
+Grouped animation can also be nested, for example, a sequential animation can have two parallel animations as child animations, and so on.
 We can visualize this with a soccer ball example.
 The idea is to throw a ball from left to right an animate its behavior.

 .. figure:: assets/soccer_init.png